Bring out the A3 colour wheel worksheets, and hold them up as you talk about each of the colours.

 Generally (and for your eyes only!), we’d expect the colours associated with each emotion to be similar to:

-Reiterate that emotions can be stated as colours, for example "I was in a blue mood this morning but I'm feeling pretty green & ka pai now."
+Reiterate that emotions can be stated as colours, for example "I was in a blue mood this morning but I'm feeling pretty green and ka pai now."

-Explain that you might check in with how people are feeling using the colour wheel and if it’s too hard to talk (because sometimes it is) tamariki are welcome to let you know how they’re feeling, using the circle hand or NZ sign language.
+Explain that you might check in with how people are feeling using the colour wheel and if it’s too hard to talk (because sometimes it is) tamariki are welcome to let you know how they’re feeling, using the circle hand.